High data quality in the German Soccer League

 More insight thanks to data enrichment

 Data quality is the suitability of data for a particular purpose.
 And that doesn’t end with being coherent.
-You also have to provide the necessary information!
-If you want to convince people of the advantages of a pool in the garden with an elaborate marketing campaign in the spring, for example, you need information on the residential structure and purchasing power.
+You also need to provide the necessary information!
+If you want to convince people of the benefits of a pool in the garden with an elaborate marketing campaign in spring, for example, you need information on the residential structure and purchasing power.
 Because in an urban residential area without gardens, of course, you can not create a pool.
-If advertising companies do not have this information at their disposal, targeted enrichment with the Schober data universe can help.
+If advertising companies do not have this information, targeted enrichment with the Schober data universe can help.

 Whether geodata, identification data, potential analyses, industry keys, decision-maker data or company size – the Schober data universe provides the required data and significantly increases the depth of information.
 This ensures targeted customer contact and the ability to create detailed analyses based on facts.